aftab-s/cloudnative-101/README.md

 CI / Docker Hub
 ----------------

-- A GitHub Actions workflow was added at `.github/workflows/docker-publish.yml`.
-It builds the image from `CNCF/Sample` and pushes to Docker Hub using repository secrets `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
+- A GitHub Actions workflow is included at `.github/workflows/docker-publish.yml`.
+It uses Docker buildx with layer caching to build the image from `CNCF/Sample` and push to Docker Hub.
+- The workflow pushes both `:latest` and `:${{ github.sha }}` tags for traceability.
-- Note: `DOCKERHUB_TOKEN` should be a Docker Hub personal access token (recommended) rather than your account password.
-See `CNCF/Sample/README.md` for details.
+- Requires repository secrets: `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` (use a Docker Hub personal access token, not your password).
- - Public Docker Hub repository for this demo: https://hub.docker.com/repository/docker/aftab2010/coffee-artistry/ You can pull the published image directly with `docker pull aftab2010/coffee-artistry:latest`.
+- Public Docker Hub repository: https://hub.docker.com/repository/docker/aftab2010/coffee-artistry/

+  Pull the published image directly: `docker pull aftab2010/coffee-artistry:latest`

 Kubernetes (Minikube) example
 ----------------------------